RebeccaColquhoun/seismo_det/README.md

 11. To make figures similar to those in the paper, run figures_2_3.py and figures_4_5.py.
 Set filenames as in step 7.

 # Example data
 A small section of example data has been provided in the data/ subdirectory.
 Any data you use must be structured similarly.
+Color coding denotes when the file is made if the code is run as in [Use for your own data](#use-for-your-own-data).
 ```mermaid
 flowchart LR
     AA[key] --> X[1_run_data_download]